FusionNet: Physics-Aware Representation Learning for Multi-Spectral and Thermal Data via Trainable Signal-Processing Priors: Introduction

-Cement production provides a physically grounded real-world test case for studying long-term industrial heat emissions and their impact on environmental signal formation.
-It is vital for global economic development, particularly in supporting infrastructure and construction projects worldwide \cite{wang2023historical, hendriks1998emission}.
+Cement production is vital for global economic development, particularly in supporting infrastructure and construction projects worldwide \cite{wang2023historical, hendriks1998emission}.
 However, these industrial activities present significant environmental challenges, notably contributing approximately $7\%$ of global carbon emissions \cite{gao2015analysis, korczak2022mitigation}.
 As nearly 58$\%$ of global cement production occurs in China \cite{asharfi2020quantitative}, and because this region provides the most comprehensive asset-level database of cement facilities \cite{tkachenko2023global}, it offers a statistically representative and data-rich environment for methodological validation.
 Effective monitoring of these facilities is crucial for environmental management and sustainable development.

 Traditional approaches to monitoring cement plants rely on site investigations, which present several limitations in today's rapidly evolving industrial landscape \cite{sawaya2003extending}.
 These methods prove challenging when monitoring extensive industrial zones, requiring considerable time, resources, and labour whilst failing to provide frequent monitoring capabilities.
 This has prompted the exploration of remote sensing solutions for more efficient and comprehensive monitoring approaches.